johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-03-11-knockout-globalize-valuenumber-binding.md

 ---
-title: "Knockout + Globalize = valueNumber Binding Handler"
+title: 'Knockout + Globalize = valueNumber Binding Handler'
 authors: johnnyreilly
 tags: [Globalize, Knockout, bindingHandler]
 hide_table_of_contents: false
 ---

 I’ve long used [Globalize](https://github.com/jquery/globalize/) for my JavaScript number formatting / parsing needs.
 In a current project I’m using Knockout for the UI.
 When it came to data-binding numeric values none of the default binding handlers seemed appropriate.
 What I wanted was a binding handler that:

 1. Was specifically purposed for dealing with numeric values
 2. Handled the parsing / formatting for the current locale (and I naturally intended to use Globalize for this purpose)

 Like so much development we start by standing on the shoulders of giants.
 In this case it’s the fantastic [Ryan Niemeyer](https://twitter.com/RPNiemeyer) who put up a [post on StackOverflow](http://stackoverflow.com/a/12647270/761388) that got me on the right track.